 One reason attributed to addiction problems is depression.
 It’s more like what-comes-first-the-chicken-or-the-egg kind of problem.
 Nonetheless, it is imperative that treatment must start once depression has something to do with the person’s addiction behaviors.

 Health statistics on depression and addiction and vice versa reveals that 20% of Americans are suffering from these conditions simultaneously.
+“Depression is exhausting to the person suffering from it.
+Just accomplishing the bare minimum can seem like too much work.”
+As Kurt Smith, Psy.D., LMFT, LPCC, AFC explains.
 If you are experiencing these symptoms in a prolonged or regular basis, then it is best to consider seeking professional help.
 There are numerous valid counseling techniques available and utilized to treat and overcome this mood disorder.
 However, there has been some debate on whether treating depression can solve addiction, or treat addiction first then depression will flow away.
 Again, we go back to the endless discussion of what-comes-first.

 For this article, the author presents treatments of depression available today.
 These treatment modalities are grounded on theories that can assist in the recovery of a person with depressive states.
 We only forewarn that these treatments may work for some and fail in some individuals.

 Depression is not a one-size-fits-all condition.
 Methods and techniques for the management of depression are used in conjunction with other treatment modalities.
 A synergistic effect of holistic control of the state has a favorable prognosis.